Emmanuel Faber

 Emmanuel Faber (born 22 January 1964) is a French businessman.
-He was formerly the Chief Executive Officer of Danone, and the Chairman of the Board of directors.
+He was formerly the chief executive officer of Danone, and the chairman of the board of directors.
 He was subsequently appointed Chair of the International Sustainability Standards Board.

 Biography

 Education and early career

 Emmanuel Faber passed his baccalaureat in Gap in the early 1980s.
 Upon graduation from HEC Paris in 1986, Faber began his career at Bain & Company.
 He then worked for Barings Bank, before joining Legris Industries in 1993 as Administrative and Financial Director.
 He became general manager in 1996.

 Career at Danone

 Faber joined Danone in 1997 as head of Finance, Strategies and Information Systems.
-In 2000, he became Chief Financial Officer of Danone and a member of the Executive Committee, appointed as member of the Board of Directors in 2002.
-In 2005, he was appointed as Vice President, Asia-Pacific region, in charge of operational activities.
+In 2000, he became Chief Financial Officer of Danone and a member of the executive committee, appointed as member of the board of directors in 2002.
+In 2005, he was appointed as vice president, Asia-Pacific region, in charge of operational activities.

-From January 2008 to September 2014, he served as Deputy CEO of Danone, responsible for major corporate functions (Finance, Human Resources...), and was named Vice-Chairman of the Board of Directors in April 2011.
+From January 2008 to September 2014, he served as Deputy CEO of Danone, responsible for major corporate functions (Finance, Human Resources...), and was named vice-chairman of the board of directors in April 2011.

 Invited by Chico Whitaker, he attended the World Social Forum in Belém in 2009.

 Faber co-chaired with Martin Hirsch the Action Tank “Business and Poverty”, social experimentation lab, initiated in 2010 by the HEC Paris Chair “Social Business – Enterprise and Poverty”, which gathers companies, civil society organizations and academic spheres together with one common objective: contribute to reducing poverty and exclusion in France.

-Between 2011 and 2018, he chaired the Strategic Guidance Committee of IEDES (Institute for Economic and Social Development) of Paris I Panthéon-Sorbonne University, which amongst others, published the “Tiers-Monde” journal.
+Between 2011 and 2018, he chaired the Strategic Guidance Committee of IEDES (Institute for the Study of Economic and Social Development) of Paris I Panthéon-Sorbonne University, which amongst others, published the journal Revue Tiers Monde (renamed Revue internationale des études du développement since 2017).

 In 2013, at the request of the French Minister of Development, Pascal Canfin, he writes a report with Jay Naidoo on reforming Official Development Assistance : “Mobilizing actors : a new approach to development aid”.

 Together with Michael Lonsdale and Eric-Emmanuel Schmitt, he was chosen to be one of the three French sponsors of the World Youth Day 2011.